buddy/terraform-provider-buddy/docs/resources/buddy_group.md

 Create and manage a workspace group

-Workspace admistrator rights are required
+Workspace administrator rights are required

 Token scope required: `WORKSPACE`